Get answers to your frequently asked questions about solar energy.

 What are photovoltaics (solar electricity), also known as PV?

 Photovoltaic (PV) devices generate electricity directly from sunlight through an electronic process that occurs naturally in certain types of material, called semiconductors.
 Electrons in these materials are freed by solar energy and can be induced to travel through an electrical circuit, powering various electrical devices or sending electricity to the grid.

 Photovoltaic cells are composed of a semiconductor material such as silicon.
 Added to the silicon are the elements phosphorus and boron which create conductivity within the cell and activate the movement of electrons.
 The electrons move across the cell when activated by the sunlight’s energy into the electrical circuit hooked up to the solar panel.

 What size solar power system do I need?

 The size of the system will depend on how much electricity your household uses.
 Two homes that are the exact same size can use different amounts of electricity.
 AC units, electric heaters, and pools are some examples of appliances that carry major electrical loads.
 An average home solar system is about 5 kW, which can be enough to generate virtually all the electricity for the home on an annual basis.
 At NC Solar Now, we customize each solar system based on your needs, energy use, and lifestyle.

 How much solar energy can a rooftop system produce on my home?

-Not all systems are created equal.
-It depends on your exposure, for example, southern exposure will make your panels work optimally.
+Not all systems are created equal; it depends on your exposure.
+For example, southern exposure will make your panels work optimally.
 However, when you install a solar PV system, every kilowatt-hour that your panels produce is one kilowatt-hour you don’t have to buy from your energy company.
-So if your system produces 80 percent of power you use, then you only have to pay that 20 percent difference.
-With a correctly sized system, you can produce as much power as you want to reduce your monthly bill by 20 percent, 50 percent or even 100 percent.
+So if your system produces 80 percent of the power you use, then you only have to pay that 20 percent difference.
+With a correctly sized system, you can produce as much power as you want to reduce your monthly bill by 20 percent, 50 percent, or even 100 percent.

 Are you a good candidate for solar?